$189,825Average Value$117Average Price per Sq Ft9Homes For Sale

 On a nice day, Hamilton Hill residents can be found at Burrell Park's basketball and tennis courts or the brand-new splash pad, freshly renovated in 2023.
 The park is also the neighborhood spot for holiday celebrations like an Easter egg hunt and trick-or-treating.
 The Hamilton Hill Art Center — Schenectady's only African/African American center for the arts — also plans events for the community.
 "We brought Kwanzaa to the Capital Region 40 years ago, and we host the oldest ongoing Juneteenth celebration in the city," says the Center's Director, Rachel Conn.
 With a highlight on arts and crafts from the African diaspora, the Center has popular after-school programs and plans to expand to a new building in the coming years.
 "The new building will have a museum and a gallery with retractable seating for movies or lectures," Conn says.

-Burrell Park having just undergone a remodel is ready for play and fun.
+Burrell Park, just remodeled, is ready for play and fun.

 Electric City Barn is an artistic community center with a wood shop, recording studio and more.